Star Trek: The Original Series: Remastered edition

 The first episode to be released to syndication was "Balance of Terror" on the weekend of September 16, 2006.
 Episodes were released at the rate of about one a week and broadcast in a 4:3 aspect ratio.
 Despite the HD remastering, CBS delivered the broadcast syndication package in Standard Definition (SD TV).
 The HD format was made commercially available through Blu-ray, or by streaming and downloads.

-While the CGI shots were mastered in a 16:9 aspect ratio for future applications, they were initially broadcast in the U.S. and Canada—along with the live-action footage—in a 4:3 aspect ratio to respect the show's original composition.
+While the CGI shots were mastered in a 16:9 aspect ratio for future applications, they were initially broadcast in the United States and Canada—along with the live-action footage—in a 4:3 aspect ratio to respect the show's original composition.

 On July 26, 2007, CBS Home Entertainment (with distribution by Paramount Home Entertainment) announced that the remastered episodes of TOS would be released on an HD DVD/DVD hybrid format.
 Season one was released on November 20, 2007.
 Season two had been scheduled for release in the summer of 2008, but it was canceled when Toshiba (which had been helping finance the remastering of the show) pulled out of the HD DVD business.
 On August 5, 2008, the remastered season two was released on DVD only.
 Season 3 was released on DVD on November 18, 2008.
 On February 17, 2009, Paramount announced the season one of TOS on Blu-ray Disc for a May release to coincide with the new feature film coming from Paramount.
-The second season was released in a seven disc set on Blu-ray in the U.S. on September 22, 2009.
-The third season was released on Blu-ray in the U.S. on December 15.
+The second season was released in a seven disc set on Blu-ray in the United States on September 22, 2009.
+The third season was released on Blu-ray in the United States on December 15.
 With the release of the "Alternate Realities" box set, remastered Original Series episodes were included in a multi-series compilation for the first time.